 - There are many websites where you can appear in the Listening tests online and you will be marked automatically.
 Even you have the clarifications for wrong answers.
 Try one or two tests and you will get what I mean.

-- When you appear in a mock test, personally arranged or online, whatever the case is, please try to appear in a full test and then check your score, correct your mistakes and, using the explanations, learn why you have done the mistakes and try not to do these mistakes again.
+- When you appear in a mock test, personally arranged or online, whatever the case is, please try to appear in a full test and then check your score, correct your mistakes, and, using the explanations, learn why you have done the mistakes and try not to do these mistakes again.

-Probably the most frustrating part of IELTS for nearly all the non-native learners or candidates is the Reading Module.
+Probably the most frustrating part of IELTS for nearly all non-native learners or candidates is the Reading Module.
 This exam covers almost 2200-3000 words in total and the passages in the later stages get more complicated.

 For this section, I have some special suggestions which may help you if you do it according to my instruction.
 These have helped me to achieve a great band in IELTS Reading Test and I hope they do the same for you too.
 Ready for my suggestions:

 - First, familiarize yourself with different Reading articles.
 You must build up a habit of reading English texts every day.
-It may be from a book, a newspaper, a magazine; even it can be a short advertisement-based text from your local store.
-READ, READ and READ.
+It may be from a book, a newspaper, or a magazine; even it can be a short advertisement-based text from your local store.
+READ, READ, and READ.
 Only then you can go for the test.

 - Try to do some speed reading.
-It means to read two, three or four lines, in some cases, a whole paragraph at a stretch.
+It means to read two, three, or four lines, in some cases, a whole paragraph at a stretch.
 Make a note of how long it takes you to complete a text of, say, 1000 words, and how much you have understood it.

-- Try to make a summary of some news reports, short articles etc. This will improve your power of getting the gist or general idea.
+- Try to make a summary of some news reports, short articles, etc. This will improve your power of getting the gist or general idea.

 - Always remember that you won’t be given any subject or topic that is not clearly explained in the text.
 If you still don’t get the meaning of a complex word or idea, probably you’ve missed it.
-Look for definitions or explanations, look for words and phrases like ‘refer to’, ‘explains’, ‘consists of’, ‘i.e.’ (latin: id est – means), etc.
+Look for definitions or explanations, look for words and phrases like ‘refer to’, ‘explains’, ‘consists of’, ‘i.e.’ (Latin: id est – means), etc.

 - Learn about all the questions types of the Reading Test.
 DO NOT start a mock test unless you learn all the question types.
-Most importantly, learn each question type separately and do some practices to check it.
+Most importantly, learn each question type separately and do some practice to check it.

 - Appear in short tests and try to focus on one reading passage first.
 When you see some improvement, you can move on to appear in all the complete mock tests.
-Be sure to check the answers, correct the wrong answers from the explanations.
+Be sure to check the answers, and correct the wrong answers from the explanations.

-Many people would suggest that practicing from Cambridge IELTS series books do not help much.
+Many people would suggest that practicing from Cambridge IELTS series books does not help much.
 I, however, disagree and think that any book with some reading practices will help you.
 After all, you need to read some texts for Reading Tests.

 Some general suggestions or tips:

-* Practice whatever you feel essential for your preparation but be sure not to waste your valuable time.
+* Practice whatever you feel is essential for your preparation but be sure not to waste your valuable time.
 If you have zero skills in English, IELTS is not for you, yet.
 Improve your basics and then go for it.

 * For every module, do some relevant practices.
 It’s no use doing some writing for the Listening Test.

-* Take necessary help from YouTube, IELTS websites and blogs.
+* Take necessary help from YouTube, IELTS websites, and blogs.
 They really help!

 * Don’t be shy to share your mistakes with fellow candidates; it will rather make you more confused.
-Feel free to accept that you are not the best and a mistake can be made.
-You need to learn from the mistakes, and you need to learn quickly if you have less time, that’s all!
+Feel free to accept that you are not the best and that a mistake can be made.
+You need to learn from your mistakes, and you need to learn quickly if you have less time, that’s all!

 Has this post helped you in your IELTS preparation?
 If so, please leave a comment explaining how this guideline has helped you.
 You can also ask questions on any IELTS related matters.